Nutrition & Marketing Practices

 A family sitting and enjoying McDonald's together

-We are listening to our customers and evaluating our menu to identify ways to evolve our offerings while maintaining the great taste people know and love.
-We provide a variety of choices to customers and bring families together to share moments and create lasting memories.
+McDonald's mission is to create delicious feel-good moments for everyone.
+We listen to our customers and evaluate our menu to identify ways to evolve our offerings while maintaining the great taste people know and love.

 Our Recent Progress

-• Removed 100% of artificial flavors, added colors from artificial sources and artificial preservatives, where feasible,1 from Happy Meal Offerings.
+• In 2023, we maintained the removal of artificial flavors, added colors from artificial sources and artificial preservatives where feasible2 from Happy Meal Bundle Offerings in our 20 in-scope markets.

-• Made Happy Meal nutrition information accessible on 100% of participating markets’ websites and mobile ordering apps.
+• 100% of Happy Meal nutrition information was available on all participating market websites and mobile apps as of Q1 2024.

-• Featured water, milk or juice as the Happy Meal beverage, and fruit, vegetable or dairy items as the Happy Meal side in 100% of ads shown to children.
+• We featured water, milk or juice as the Happy Meal beverage, and fruit, vegetable or dairy items as one of the Happy Meal sides in 100% of the ads the Company directed to children.

 Our Strategy

-• Parents are looking for menu choices they can feel good about when it comes to feeding their kids.
-That’s why we’ve been making balanced meals more accessible to families across the world and offering options that contribute to recommended food groups, such as fruits, vegetables and low-fat dairy, in accordance with our values.
+We believe parents are looking for menu choices they can feel good about when it comes to feeding their kids.
+That’s why, in accordance with our values, we’ve been making balanced meals more accessible to families across the world by offering options that contribute to recommended food groups, such as fruits, vegetables and low-fat dairy.

-We are continually strengthening our internal network.
-Colleagues from across the business – such as nutrition, menu, marketing, sustainability and supply chain teams – collaborate and share best practices on nutrition as well as learnings and insights across our global markets.
 We also partner externally with industry experts to help inform our strategy.
-For example, we have been working with the nonprofit Alliance for a Healthier Generation since 2013 on our nutrition efforts.
-This includes engaging them as a third-party advisor on the development and measurement of our Happy Meal Goals.
+For example, we have been working with the nonprofit Alliance for a Healthier Generation since 2013 on our nutrition efforts, including its role as a third-party advisor on the development and measurement of our Global Happy Meal Goals, now completed.
+We also work with Keybridge, an independent third party supporting us in data collection and verification of the metrics from our Global Happy Meal Goals.

 Marketing Responsibly to Children

-We’re proud of our long history as an industry leader in responsible marketing to children.
-To address this topic at both a Company and an industry level, we participate in various local and regional pledges such as the EU Pledge and the U.S. Children’s Food & Beverage Advertising Initiative.
+We’re proud of our work in responsible marketing to children.
+To help us address this topic at both a Company and an industry level, we participate in various local and regional pledges such as the EU Pledge and the U.S. Children’s Food & Beverage Advertising Initiative.

 • Hamburger